karan/slack-news/README.md

 ## Installation

 ### Setup your own server

-Although the code is hosted at `http://slack-news.herokuapp.com/`, you should setup your own instance.

 Make sure to change the **Slash Command** URL to whatever your URL is.